-Castile Resources Limited (ASX:CST) ("Castile" or "the Company") is pleased to announce that assays have been received from the first two drill holes at Rover 1 for the 2021 season.
+Castile Resources Limited (ASX:CST) ("Castile" or "the Company") is pleased to announce that assays have been received from another hole in the 2021 drilling program underway at the Company's 100% owned Rover 1 Project in the Northern Territory.
 Rover 1 is an iron oxide copper gold (IOCG) deposit with significant co-products.
-The results from Hole 21CRD003A-1 include gold, copper and co-products assays, however the results from Hole 21CRD001-1A only contain results for the gold assays at this time.
-The copper and co-product assays for Hole 21CRD001-1A will be released to the market when they are received from the laboratory.
+The gold assays from Hole 21CRD001-1A were previously reported to the market (See ASX Announcement 24 May 2021) and the copper and co-product results from that hole have now been received and are included in this announcement.